 04 of 07

 Old Havana (La Habana Vieja), Cuba, recognized as a UNESCO World Heritage site, includes the ancient core of the port city founded in 1519.
 The historic district contains about 3,000 buildings, including old Spanish forts, the 1748 Cathedral of San Cristobal, and the famous Malecon seaside promenade and seawall on the city's north side.
 Many of Old Havana's baroque and neoclassical buildings have survived the centuries despite long neglect.
 Ernest Hemingway frequented Le Bodeguita del Medio bar in Old Havana, and visitors can still get a mojito or a Cristal beer there.Continue to 5 of 7 below.

 05 of 07

-Amid the cane fields and rain forests of St. Kitts rises the Brimstone Hill Fortress, perched on a massive 800-foot-high volcanic promontory near Sandy Point.
-Known at the "Gibraltar of the West Indies," the British fort was built between the 1690s and 1790s, its thick walls carved from black volcanic rock.
-Despite its commanding location and great strength, the fort was conquered by the French in 1782, but later reclaimed by the British under the Treaty of Versailles.
-After a period of neglect, this UNESCO World Heritage site was restored by the St. Kitts government and today is one of the island's most popular tourist destinations, offering sweeping views of the Caribbean Sea and nearby Nevis, Montserrat, Saba, St. Martin, and St. Barts.
+Amid the cane fields and rainforests of St. Kitts rises the Brimstone Hill Fortress, perched on a massive 800-foot-high volcanic promontory near Sandy Point.
+Known as the "Gibraltar of the West Indies," the British fort was built between the 1690s and 1790s, its thick walls carved from black volcanic rock.
+Despite its commanding location and great strength, the fort was conquered by the French in 1782 but later reclaimed by the British under the Treaty of Versailles.
+After a period of neglect, this UNESCO World Heritage site was restored by the St. Kitts government and today is one of the island's most popular tourist destinations, offering sweeping views of the Caribbean Sea and nearby Nevis, Montserrat, Saba, St. Martin, and St. Barts .

 06 of 07